 Harlem's signs, whether they're neon, flashing with bright bulbs, painted by hand or issued by the city, are a part of what make the neighborhood such a special place.

 A captivating blend of old and new, some are lovingly restored remnants of the past, while others have been around for only a handful of years, already leaving their mark.

 Still others are in such a sorry state of disrepair, they might not last much longer—all the more reason to visit them now.

-Here, then, are the 10 most iconic signs in Harlem–the one you're likely to see scrolling through Instagram–and where to find them.
+Here, then, are the 11 most iconic signs in Harlem, and where to find them.
 From south to north, they are:

 1. Harlem State of Mind

 Angel of Harlem, 2272 Frederick Douglass Blvd and W 122nd St